10 Things to Consider When Choosing a Marketing Agency

 9. Size Doesn’t Always Matter

 A big marketing agency doesn’t mean it’s the right agency for your brand.
 Look for one that offers personalized service.
 Choose an agency that makes the needs of all clients a priority – regardless of brand size.
-If your company is a small fish in a big pond, it still deserves attention.
+It still deserves attention if your company is a small fish in a big pond.

 10. Consider the Relationship